BonanYan/bn1/index.md

 # hi

-I am Bonan Yan 燕博南, PhD at Duke University.
+I am Bonan Yan, PhD at Duke University.

 You will find:
 * [CV](A_Me)